By Dr. TRACY MOUNTFORD, MBBS MBCAM

 - Laser Lipo: Laser liposuction is different to Vaser and traditional lipo because it is a non-surgical alternative.
 As a minimally invasive procedure, it uses medical lasers and heat energy to melt away fat under the skin – a process called laser lipolysis.

 The CoolSculpting treatment is an innovative fat reduction technique that is similar to non-surgical laser liposuction.
 As a completely non-invasive way to get rid of stubborn fat cells, it uses cooling energy rather than heat to remove excess fat from underneath the skin.
 Also known as ‘fat freezing,’ this cryolypolysis technique breaks down and crystallises subcutaneous fat cells.
 It was officially approved as a fat reduction method in 2010 by the FDA and has since increased in popularity by over 823% according to data from healthline.com.
-To date, over 8 million CoolSculpting treatments have been carried out across the world, and The Cosmetic Skin Clinic is the UK’s leading CoolSculpting centre.
+To date, over 11 million CoolSculpting treatments have been carried out across the world, and The Cosmetic Skin Clinic is the UK’s no 1 CoolSculpting Clinic.
+Our team of highly-skilled practitioners have over 20 years of collective experience and have performed over 50,000 CoolSculpting treatments.
+Autumn Packages are Available.
+Enquire Today.

 CoolSculpting vs Liposuction: How do they work?